3gaspo/xpc/README.md

 The method is based on Shapley values in addition to a novel pipeline to aggregate, heighten and normalize.
 We obtain an interpretable decomposition of the time series.

 ![pipeline](https://github.com/user-attachments/assets/2e0f54ab-5409-42a1-b254-40aa804247b0)

+Code is currently undergoing rework in order to better accomodate for deep learning models.

 More details will be provided in an upcoming paper.
 Example notebooks are available to experiment on the package.